A toy model for frequency cascade in the nonlinear Schrodinger equation: Introduction

 The phenomenon of frequency cascade originates from the theory of turbulence in fluid mechanics \cite{K1,K2,K3} and in wave turbulence see e.g. \cite{Nazarenko,Zakharov84,Zakharov92}.
 A paradigmatic description in experimental physics can be viewed as a nonlinear system (typically a wave like system exemplified by the nonlinear Schr\"odinger equation) forced in a low frequency range, giving rise to some distribution of energy following some power law of the form $|\xi|^{-\nu}$.
 These power law rules can be explained by many physical arguments involving statistical models, random forcing, kinetic limit, etc.

-The mathematical approach to justify the derivation of equations describing turbulent phenomena has been very intense, involving very sophisticated tools and analysis, see among others \cite{Kuksin97,MMT97,BGHS21,DengHani23,CollotGermain25,GrandeHani-p}.
+The mathematical approach to justify the derivation of equations describing turbulent phenomena has been very intense, involving very sophisticated tools and analysis.
+The general stragegy is to derive a domain a validity for a wave kinetic equation possessing power law solution.
+The analysis can be performed by considering random initial conditions for a dispersive equation set on a large torus \cite{MMT97,BGHS21,DengHani23,CollotGermain25}, leading to resonance analysis and continuous limit arguments.
+In a parallel approach, random forcing can be considered, \cite{Kuksin97,Faou20,GrandeHani-p}, as well as model on the whole space \cite{ACG25,HRST-p,HSZ24,FaouMouzard24}, with specific initial conditions.

 Our goal here is to propose an elementary model, certainly too simple to meet the actual physics described in the above references, for which the frequency cascade phenomenon is rather explicit.
 We retain the idea of forcing a wave system at low frequency and recovering a power law energy distribution as stationary solution.
-More precisely, we consider the nonlinear Schr\"odinger equation on $\R^d$, with an external forcing $f$,
+More precisely, we consider the nonlinear Schr\"odinger equation on $\R^d$ (or on the torus $\T^d$, see Remark \ref{remarktorus}), with an external forcing $f$,

-and we ask the following question: from a smooth forcing term $f$ {with Fourier transform $\hat f(\xi)$ localized around $0$, can we obtain singular or quasi-singular solutions $u$ exhibiting power law frequency $\hat u (\xi) \sim |\xi|^{-\nu}$ for some $\nu$, at least in some frequency range?
+where $\si>0$, and we ask the following question: from a smooth forcing term $f$ with Fourier transform $\hat f(\xi)$ localized around $0$, can we obtain singular or quasi-singular solutions $u$ exhibiting power law frequency $\hat u (\xi) \sim |\xi|^{-\nu}$ for some $\nu$, at least in some frequency range?

 Note that such a phenomenon must be nonlinear, as this cannot hold for the linear equation without the term $|u|^{2\si}u$.
-Moreover, if $f$ is smooth, standard existence results show that the solution to \eqref{eq:NLS} remains smooth in general, so a solution cannot exhibit a frequency cascade of the form $|\xi|^{-\nu}$ for all $\xi \in \R^d$, but only on some (possibly large) range of frequency.
+Moreover, if $f$ is smooth, standard existence results show that the solution to \eqref{eq:NLS} remains smooth in general, so a solution cannot exhibit a frequency behavior of the form $|\xi|^{-\nu}$ for \emph{all} $\xi \in \R^d$, but only on some (possibly large) range of frequency.
 This leads us to the notion of quasi-singular solution, {\em i.e.} we propose a model where solutions can be of that type.

 We consider two cases of forcing term $f$ in \eqref{eq:NLS}:

 \begin{itemize} \item Time independent forcing, $f=f(x)$, \item Time periodic forcing, $f(t,x)= 2Q(x) e^{-3iPt}$, where $P$ is a constant, in the case of a cubic nonlinearity $\si=1$. \end{itemize} We do not consider the presence of other dissipative terms in the general presentation, but we could add a term of the form $i\nu\eps^2\Delta u$ ($\nu>0$) on the right hand side of \eqref{eq:NLS}.
 The stability analysis stated in Theorem~\ref{theo:stab-strichartz} would remain valid (and could be possibly strengthened thanks to dissipative effects), see also Remark~\ref{rem:damping}. \smallbreak